-Our actively managed charity multi-asset funds provide a straightforward and tax-efficient 'one stop' investment solution for charities.
-Both funds seek to be a cost-effective method for gaining exposure to a variety of asset classes while optimising capital growth and income within their respective risk profiles.
-Both funds’ management fees are exempt from VAT.
+Our actively managed multi-asset funds for charities provide a straightforward and tax-efficient 'one stop' investment solution for charities that have £10,000 or more to invest.
+Both funds present a cost-effective method for gaining exposure to a wide range of asset classes, while optimising capital growth and income within their respective risk profiles.

 Rathbone Core Investment Fund for Charities

 The fund's objective is to achieve long term capital growth and a level of income while employing a total return approach.
 The fund's management fees are exempt from VAT.

 Client suitability: investors should be medium risk charities, seeking to achieve long-term returns generated from a mixture of capital growth and income, with lower levels of volatility than equity markets.
 This means that they should be able to commit money to these investments for a minimum of five years, or longer if necessary.